Xilinx/xfopencv/README.md

 # xfOpenCV
-Main library with all the following functions optimized for Xilinx FPGAs.
+Library with all the following functions optimized for Xilinx FPGAs.
  - Accumulate
  - Accumulate Squared
  - Accumulate Weighted